Jdaniel19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(3) this script that prints all the groups the current user is part of group
+(4) this  script that changes the owner of the file hello to the user betty